 While there is no shortage of unstructured data, the challenge comes in accessing that data and transforming it into something that is usable and actionable.
 The following technological advancements are helping companies converge structured and unstructured data to overcome modern business barriers:

-Text Mining and Neuro-Linguistic Programming (NLP): Text Mining and NLP help companies tap unstructured data to analyze customer feedback, such as emails, blog posts, customer comments and queries, to extract meaningful insights.
+Text Mining and NLP help companies tap unstructured data to analyze customer feedback, such as emails, blog posts, customer comments and queries, to extract meaningful insights.
 For instance, these capabilities have the power to:

-Artificial Intelligence: AI has been used with research methodologies in medicine, robot control, defense and remote sensing industries.
+AI has been used with research methodologies in medicine, robot control, defense and remote sensing industries.
 One key distinction is that AI diagnostic methods place an emphasis on the algorithm, as opposed to standard predictive analytics techniques, and are able to predict business scenarios and trends by leveraging historic data.

-Machine Learning: Machine learning allows rapid processing of large amounts of customer-centric data, including customer conversations in the form of calls, email and chat.
+Machine learning allows rapid processing of large amounts of customer-centric data, including customer conversations in the form of calls, email and chat.
 It has ability to handle huge volumes of data, enabling companies to incorporate multiple data streams without compromising the accuracy or relevance of the results.
 For instance, companies are using machine learning to build a single view of customers to develop the next best offer or predict churn.

-Sentiment Analytics: By tapping into the world of social media and combining it with cutting-edge algorithms such as NLP, analysts are able to decode complex human interactions and evolving languages to understand what customers are really saying.
+By tapping into the world of social media and combining it with cutting-edge algorithms such as NLP, analysts are able to decode complex human interactions and evolving languages to understand what customers are really saying.
 For instance, movie makers can use algorithms and computational models to learn and gain knowledge about their audience to script a movie that will have maximum impact.

-High-Performance Computing: As unstructured data consists of nearly 80% of a company’s total data, the boundaries between unstructured data analytics and high-speed computing powers continue to blur.
+As unstructured data consists of nearly 80% of a company’s total data, the boundaries between unstructured data analytics and high-speed computing powers continue to blur.
 High-performance computing has the ability to handle huge volumes of data almost on a real-time basis, hence transforming the way analysis used to happen.
 The large volume of unstructured data combined with its ever-increasing velocity demands that companies move away from traditional computing systems.
 Further, as the algorithms become more and more complex in nature, their execution requires higher computing power to sustain and be effective.